mui/material-ui/docs/src/pages/components/trap-focus/trap-focus.md

 ## Portal

-The following demo uses [`Portal`](/components/portal/) to render a part of the trap focus into a new "subtree" outside of the current DOM hierarchy.
+The following demo uses the [`Portal`](/components/portal/) component to render a subset of the trap focus children into a new "subtree" outside of the current DOM hierarchy, so that they no longer form part of the focus loop.

 {{"demo": "pages/components/trap-focus/PortalTrapFocus.js"}}